yuxuanliuliuliu/learn-mongoose/README.md

 At any point, we can delete all data in the database and start afresh by using the following command:

 `$ npx ts-node remove_db.ts "mongodb://127.0.0.1:27017/my_library_db"`.

+## Retrieve Details of a book

+Extend the server with a route `/book_dtls` to retrieve the details of a specific book.
+Assume that the ID of an existing book in the database will be passed as a query parameter (`req.query.id`).
+The route must respond with 200 status and an object with properties -- book title, book author's name, and the book instances for the book.
+Every book instance must have the properties imprint and status.

+Verify the behavior by clicking on the book details button for a book in `library_ui`.

 # References